Cyberia Computer Club Unified Theme

 There are CSS classes for setting foreground and background colors of elements which you can use like class="{bg|fg}-{hue}[-$i]".
 In this case, fg sets the color property and bg sets the background-color property.
 It follows the same --(bg|fg)-* usage from above, so it can be a number from 1 to 4, or empty for the default.
 Class names also supports -(dk|hi|lt) in the rare case you need it.

 You have a lot of colors to pick from, so choose wisely!
-Always make sure your conbinations meet WCAG AA Contrast (AAA is even better!).
+Always make sure your conbinations meet WCAG AA Contrast (AAA is even better!) in each mode.

 Examples